Quick Read: 5 Surprising Animal Ingredients in Your Beauty & Personal Care

 Alternative ingredients: Alkanet root, Beet juice.

-We have personal preferences of what we prefer to use and chose to ‘forget’ what our favourite products contain.
+We have personal preferences of what we prefer to use and choose to ‘forget’ what our favourite products contain.

 Further reading: